 A native of the Chicagoland area, Mark received a B.A. in Philosophy and Art from North Park University in Chicago and an A.M. in Philosophy of Religions from the University of Chicago Divinity School.
 He assists in organizing and planning the Institute’s many programs.

-Therese is a native Chicagoan and the proud mother of Cecilia, Anne, and Benedict.
+Therese is a native Chicagoan and the proud mother of Cecilia, Anne, Benedict, Josephine, and Margaret.
 Before joining the Lumen Christi Institute, she worked in development at Northwestern Memorial Hospital in Benefactor Relations for over six years.
 She is a graduate of the University of Dallas, where she received a B.A. in Political Philosophy and an M.B.A. in Business Management.

 Steve grew up in Arizona, receiving a B.A. in English Literature from Arizona State University before attending the American College Seminary in Belgium, where he completed an S.T.B. at the Katholieke Universiteit Leuven.
 Steve brings with him a background in Catholic secondary education and parish initiation ministry, as well as 10 years of sales/sales management experience, most recently with a national Catholic publisher.
 Steve enjoys biking, guitar, and volunteer work with the local food co-op in Oak Park, where he resides with his wife Michelle and their two lovely daughters.

 A born and bred Californian, Grace transplanted to the Midwest to attend Hillsdale Colllege, where she received her B.A. in English Literature.
 After graduating in 2014, she married her college sweetheart, spent a year in Oxford, England, and moved to Hyde Park.